|Home>||Handbooks||>AirUser||>The Pressure System Safety Regulations: Compliance matters|

 If pressure equipment fails in use, it can seriously injure or kill people and cause serious damage to property.

-Each year in Great Britain, there are about 150 dangerous occurrences of which around six result in a fatal or serious injury.
 The regulations have the status of a statutory instrument (SI 128) and therefore are the law; non-compliance is a criminal (not civil) offence.

 It means that BCAS continues to beat the PSSR drum and endeavours to explain the PSSR, how it affects you as the owner/user and what you have to do to comply.